“For me collecting is about looking, whereas for richer people it is about buying.”

 Wessel can count numerous artists featured in his collection as good friends.
 Many, such as Sven Johne and Via Lewandowsky, he discovered before they had made a name for themselves and whom he came upon by chance.
-This is part of the thrill of Wessel’s collection it has a spontaneity and personal connection that obviously means a great deal to him.
-One piece by Hörl that is currently being exhibited in Bremen at the Museum of Modern Art (running until the 22nd May 2016) is an envelope containing the drilling dust from a solo exhibition that Wessel was unable to attend.
+This is part of the thrill of Wessel’s collection—it has a spontaneity and personal connection that obviously means a great deal to him.
+One piece by Hörl that is currently being exhibited in Bremen at the Museum of Modern Art is an envelope containing the drilling dust from a solo exhibition that Wessel was unable to attend.
 “This is my most expensive piece.
 You don’t need a credit card for something like this, you need a friendship, a relationship.
 An art consultant couldn’t get you this.”

 “I would never just invite people and show them around my collection piece by piece to try and impress them by the price or rarity.
 People are always more interested in the stories.
 This is something I really love.”
 Indeed, there is an extraordinary story connected to almost every piece and Wessel holds each on the tip of his tongue.
 “People don’t view a collection and say what an important collection, but they will say that is an interesting story.
 I don’t like art as a status symbol, look, over there is a Gerhard Richter, the value of two houses is hanging on your wall!”

 “A friend noticed that my name is an anagram of ‘I sue solve’ and this is what I do, I try to analyze and cut things down.”
-Seeing the confusion on my face Ivo repeats the phrase and it becomes clear he meant “sew” instead of “sue”—a rare mistake as despite his protestations his English is extremely good.
+Seeing the confusion on my face Ivo repeats the phrase and it becomes clear he meant “sew” instead of “sue”.
 Overall one gets a sense of Wessel’s unbounded generosity, his willingness to find time for his passions, and to help out fellow enthusiasts in any way he can.
-Whether preserving rare books—he has an astonishing Oscar Wilde collection—helping a writer find the correct computer set up or in his ability to offer advice and numerous ideas to the websites, friends, and companies that entwine his three passions.
+Whether preserving rare books—he has an astonishing Oscar Wilde collection—helping a writer find the correct computer set up, or in his ability to offer advice and numerous ideas to the websites, friends, and companies that entwine his three passions.